Building spacetime from effective interactions between quantum fluctuations: How the quantum model gives a metric and the geodesic equation

 As described in \S\ref{s.qmod}, the quantum fluctuations are represented relative to a $D$-dimensional reference frame $\{x^\mu\}$, under the assumption that the interactions are sufficient to correlate the quantum fluctuations.
 The only requirement on the $\{x^\mu\}$ is that it captures the internal, relative dynamics of the quantum fluctuations, and leaves that internal dynamics unaltered; $ds^2$ must be unchanged, as in \eqref{eq.refch} and \eqref{eq.ds2}.
 As a consequence, the position, density and interaction frequency of the quantum fluctuations relative to $\{x^\mu\}$ depends on the choice of $\{x^\mu\}$.

 For example, the average interaction rate at a point $x^\rho$ in spacetime is \be f_t\;:\quad g_{tt}(x^\rho)=-f_t^2(x^\rho) \ee where $t$ is a time-like variable, and we recall that $g_{\mu\nu}(x^\rho)$ is an average of the $\mathsf{g}_{\mu\nu}$ in a spacetime volume element around $x^\rho$.
 This function of $g_{tt}$ as the square of a frequency directly comes from that $g_{tt}dt^2$ is a (scale-invariant) contribution to $ds^2$.
-Depending on the choice of $\{x^\mu\}$, $f_t$ can vary both from a change in the density of quantum fluctuations relative to $x^\mu$, and due to that the individual interaction rates of the quantum fluctuations change with $x^\mu$.
+Depending on the choice of $\{x^\mu\}$, $f_t$ can vary both from a change in the density of quantum fluctuations relative to $\{x^\mu\}$, and due to that the individual interaction rates of the quantum fluctuations change with $x^\mu$.

 A key feature of the Gaussian random walk of a quantum fluctuation is that the properties of the random walk are set relative to the $S^{D-1}$ of the effective quantum model, at each step.
-This means that when the interaction rate $f_t$ of the quantum fluctuations varies relative to the reference frame, $f_t=f_t(x^\mu)$, the random walk as seen from the reference frame will be biased, even when the particle is not subject to external forces (e.g. an electric field, as in \S\ref{s.efield}).
+This means that when the interaction rate $f_t$ of the quantum fluctuations varies relative to the reference frame, $f_t=f_t(x^\mu)$, the random walk as seen from the reference frame will be biased, even when the particle is not subject to external forces (e.g. an electric field).

-What happens when the random walk is described relative to a reference frame $\{x^\mu\}$, is that each single quantum fluctuation will appear to move through a medium with varying interaction density (and length scales), and since its step length (and direction) is set relative to a particle-specific unit of incoming interaction (not relative to $\{x^\mu\}$), the step length and direction will be distorted relative to $\{x^\mu\}$.
-A good way to picture the surroundings that a quantum fluctuation interacts with is in terms of the Gaussian probability distributions.
+What happens when the random walk is described relative to a reference frame $\{x^\mu\}$ is that each single quantum fluctuation will appear to move through a medium with varying interaction density (and length scales), and since its step length (and direction) is set relative to a particle-specific unit of incoming interaction (not relative to $\{x^\mu\}$), the step length and direction will be distorted relative to $\{x^\mu\}$.
+The density can be pictured in terms of the Gaussian probability distributions.
 In their role as basis functions, the distributions are centred at a point $x_o^\rho$ in spacetime, and extend away from it.
-The distributions overlap, and from the perspective of $\{x^\mu\}$, the effective function is characterised by $g_{\mu\nu}(x^\rho)$.
+The distributions overlap, and provide an effective `density' of interactions.
+From the perspective of $\{x^\mu\}$, the effective function is given by $g_{\mu\nu}(x^\rho)$.

 For a detailed illustration of the biased random walk, it is useful to consider a scenario with a series of random steps, where the interaction frequency only depends on one spatial dimension, $f_t=f_t(x)$.
+We also disregard contributions from $P_o^\mu$, equivalently the $\mu$ in \eqref{eq.G1}.
 The setup is depicted in figure \ref{fig.distort}.